Deducive/sqspR/README.md

-# sqspR - Extract download links from exported Squarespace XML
+# sqspR - an R package to extract download links from exported Squarespace XML

 The only way to export from Squarespace is a Wordpress format XML file.